Elizabeth Spehar: Biography

-As Head of the Nations Peacekeeping Force in Cyprus (UNFICYP), she is the successor to Lisa M. Buttenheim, who completed her term in June of 2016.
+As Head of the United Nations Peacekeeping Force in Cyprus (UNFICYP), she was the successor to Lisa M. Buttenheim, who completed her term in June 2016.
+Aside from her position of Head of the Nations Peacekeeping Force in Cyprus (UNFICYP), she also acted as the Deputy to the Secretary-General’s Special Adviser.

-Aside from Spehar’s position of Head of the Nations Peacekeeping Force in Cyprus (UNFICYP), she also acts as the Deputy to the Secretary-General’s Special Adviser.
+She was succeeded as Head of UNFICYP by the Canadian diplomat Colin Stewart on 30 November 2021 and became Assistant Secretary-General for Peacebuilding Support in the Department of Political and Peacebuilding Affairs shortly after on 18 January 2022.
+This role is part of the UN's Senior Management Group, a group of around 50 senior UN officials who oversee various portfolios within the UN Secretariat and advise the Secretary General.